-- High School drama
+- High school drama

 - Cancer stories

-This recipe was chosen because of Hazel’s insistence that eggs should no longer be classified as a strictly breakfast food.
-Also, bacon and cheddar cheese are mentioned as foods you can get anytime, but according to Augustus, you add scrambled eggs, which “have a certain sacrality to them,” and “they’re important!”
+This recipe was chosen because of Hazel’s insistence that eggs should no longer be classified strictly as a breakfast food.
+Also, bacon and cheddar cheese are mentioned as foods you can get any time, but according to Augustus, you add scrambled eggs, which “have a certain sacrality to them,” and “they’re important!”
 (102).
 So make sure you do not eat these for just breakfast, or you too will be guilty of contributing to the ghettoization of scrambled eggs. ;-)

 The bacon can be left out for a vegetarian option, cheese left out and milk substituted for almond milk for a dairy-free option, and you can add whatever chopped, cooked vegetables you prefer, from green pepper and regular onion to diced tomatoes, spinach, or kale.
 Feel free to adjust this simple recipe to your preferences.